RunestoneInteractive/RunestoneServer/pip/source/Functions/functions.rst

 function will be ``None``.
 In this case, ``squareResult`` will refer to that value after the assignment statement and therefore the result printed in line 7 is incorrect.
 Typically, functions will return values that can be printed or processed in some other way by the caller.

+A return statement, once executed, immediately terminates execution of a function, even if it is not the last statement in the function.
+In the following code, when line 3 executes, the value 5 is returned and assigned to the variable x, then printed.
+Lines 4 and 5 never execute.
+Run the following code and try making some modifications of it to make sure you understand why "there" and 10 never print out.

+.. activecode:: functions_5a

+   def weird():
+      print("here")
+      return(5)
+      print("there")
+      return(10)

+   x= weird()
+   print(x)

 So far, we have just seen return values being assigned to variables.
 For example, we had the line ``squareResult = square(toSquare)``.
 As with all assignment statements,